...SMALL CRAFT ADVISORY IN EFFECT THROUGH LATE TONIGHT...

 .Synopsis for Massachusetts and Rhode Island coastal waters...

-For information on possible hazardous weather beyond the 24-36
+For additional information on possible hazardous weather for the